Table of Contents

-What this variant has over the 750 would be the digital timer and 3 years more with the warranty.
+What this variant has over the 750 would be the digital timer and three years more with the warranty.

-Why this is cheaper than the 750 I don’t know and is a big reason why this is number one on the list.
+Why this is cheaper than the 750, I don’t know and is a big reason why this is number one on the list.

-Both the 750 and the Ascent 2500 have the same motor, blade and pitcher.
+Both the 750 and the Ascent 2500 have the same motor, blade, and pitcher.
 These two will be able to make the same types of recipes.

 What are the potential issues?

-This blender costs around $500 (more if you buy direct from Vitamix) and not a lot of folks would be willing to spend that amount for a blender.
+This blender costs around $400 (more expensive in Vitamix.com) and not a lot of folks would be willing to spend that amount for a blender.